aws/aws-pdk/docs/content/getting_started/your_first_aws_pdk_project.md

 ```

 In future, when we add new sub-projects to the monorepo - we will see the output from each individual sub-projects build task.

+!!!tip
+    If you have the `pdk` CLI installed, you can also build your project by running `pdk build`

 ## Add a Type-Safe API to your monorepo